vince-lessbits/netdata-test/README.md

-# Seems like longis chart names will break streaming in v1.21 and greater
+# Longish chart names will break streaming in v1.21 and greater

 ```
 docker-compose up -d